tektechnologies/Art-Pennington-Baseball/README.md

 - we can update Banner once house donations are complete
 - adding stock images that we can change at any time
 - edited mobile version of site to fit banner image of art to see more of his face
 - four links on the home page to donations page.

+## more updates

+- add All stars card to website
+- add copyright to the card to keep from downloading